Q. How do I install this?

 Q. I have a TAYLOR® Guitars but I don’t know which Acousti-Lok to buy?

-A. If your guitar has a 9v battery box like we show on the packaging, the 2.0 will work.
+A. If your guitar has a 9v EXPRESSION SYSTEM® battery box part number MN272 will work.

-Models built in the 90's and early 2000's with the slider controls mounted on the body have systems made by FISHMAN® and the Standard 1.0 will work.
+Models built in the 90's and early 2000's with the slider controls mounted on the body have systems made by FISHMAN® and the Standard part number MN270 will work.

 Q. Will Acousti-Lok work on my acoustic bass, ukulele and other string instruments with this problem?